trailofbits/testing-handbook/content/docs/static-analysis/codeql/10-advanced.md

 ```

 This workflow also speeds up subsequent runs by caching query extraction and
-compilation, and pack dependency installation
+compilation, and pack dependency installation.

 ## Editor support for CodeQL